How can I get the most out of a styling session?

 Do you receive commissions from brands and stores?

 No. I work as an independent Consultant and am not aligned to any retailers or stores.
 I am well known within major shopping centres, however adopt a private approach as if shopping with a friend.
 I do not announce myself when entering a store and in many cases shop discreetly with my clients (my clients are often mistaken for friends or a partner).
 Any commission I may be offered I pass on to the client in the form of a discount.
 I am offered discounts for my clients from some brands and stores which clients find helpful when updating their wardrobe.
-In many cases these discounts offset the price of the styling session, so you can actually get the session for free!
+In many cases these discounts offset the price of the styling session, so you can actually get your styling session for free!

 Where will you take me shopping?